 If my life was a book, this is when I had my Deus-Ex-Machina.
 We moved back to Veracruz, Mexico and I was saved.
-I felt I was given a second chance so I told myself that from now on I would tell people the truth, they wouldn’t consider me a naco because I come from the big city.
-I thought, “ I’m distinguished, I am above them little city folk anyway…” —I guess the elitism had rubbed off on me by then.
+I felt I was given a second chance so I told myself that from then on I would tell people the truth, they wouldn’t consider me a naco because I came from the big city.
+I thought, “ I’m distinguished, I am above them little city folk anyway…” —I guess the elitism had rubbed off on me by then, lol!
 Nevertheless, my name followed me anyway, even in the “little city” I was still “…the Epifanio” but at least now I had friends at school and joined with them outside.
 This was my first step towards discovering the lie of the world:

 I began telling the truth.